chenhaokun/TPGR/README.md

 # TPGR
-python implementation of the TPGR we will release the code before november 30, 2018
+Python implementation of the TPGR, and we will release the code before november 30, 2018